-Pope Paul V1 spoke to the crowd, we didn't understand a word of it but those around us were ectstatic :-)
+Pope Paul V1 spoke to the crowd, we didn't understand a word of it but those around us were ecstatic :-)

-No Pope the day Google street view was there.
+No Pope the day Google street view was there, see below.

 After our visit to the Vatican City we drove a little out of Rome and found a quiet lay-by to sleep for the night, there was no one or thing around.
 We were woken just before midnight by the sound of a woman shouting 'No - no - no - no - no - no... ' thinking something terrible was happening we pulled the curtains just a crack and peered out... our quiet and empty lay-by now had at least half a dozen Fiat's parked in it, some of which were really rockin!
 The 'No no no noooo's... ' would quieten down to silence then off it would go again!
 We knew what was going on so just went back to sleep.

 Next morning the lay-by was totally empty again but littered by these little rubber things...
-Now I was very naive (still am really) and had never seen one of these things but when I was peering at one rather closely...
+Now I was very naive (still am really) and had never seen one of these things before so when I was peering at one rather closely...
 David enlightened me with a very loud 'DON'T Touch!'

 So... what were these good Catholics doing not far from the Vatican City, to quote:- 'The Catholic Church's position on contraception was formally explained and expressed by Pope Paul VI's Humanae Vitae in 1968.
 Artificial contraception is considered intrinsically evil.'